Covered in this Article:

 ➧ Multiple Athletes Break Records

-When two swimmers set the same record, both will have the record-breaker badge even though one will ultimately own the record.
+When multiple athletes set the same record, both will have the record-breaker badge even though one will ultimately own the record.

 ➧ Athlete Breaks Multiple Records

 When a swimmer breaks two records multiple badges will display next to the lane result.